Rupt/c-arithmetic-right-shift/README.md

 ```C
 sari(-5, 1) == -3; /* true */
 ```
-They compile to small, branchless instructions.
-See for yourself on the [Compiler Explorer](https://godbolt.org/z/Pc6zcc).
+They compile to small, branchless instructions; see for yourself on the [Compiler Explorer](https://godbolt.org/z/Pc6zcc).

 Standard integer types are supported for pedantic C99.